namor14/Dougherty_CSCI2270_FInalProject/README.md

 Roman Dougherty

 Open Issues/Bugs
-The program breaks upon attempting to print Airports and their connections The program will not find the correct route through the graph The program does not properly display airlines in the Vector
+The program will not find the correct route through the graph The program will not correctly print connections for a carrier

 Program was written in Visual Studio 2017 Community on a Windows system, however it should work just as well with g++.